"I would like to compliment Mr Desmond Rutledge for his diligence and clarity"Holman J

 Training and Seminars

-Desmond has provided training on a range of subjects within social welfare law and has been a guest speaker at the Housing Law Practitioners’ Association, the Social Security Law Practitioners’ Association, Legal Action and events organised by the Public Law Project and the National Association of Welfare Rights Advisers and CPAG.
+Desmond has provided training on a range of subjects within social welfare law and has provided training for HLPA, ILPA, CPAG, Legal Action, the Public Law Project and the National Association of Welfare Rights Advisers.